cch5ng/markdown-editor/README.md

 # Markdown Editor

-* Written with React, Sass.
+* Written with React, Sass, ES6.
 Using webpack.

 For #freecodecamp